What Does “Free Rehab” Really Mean?

-Substance abuse charities here in Arizona have more revenue per organization than those in 41 other U.S. and Washington, D.C.
-However, the rate of substance use disorders in Arizona is also higher than most, and pushes the average Arizona charity’s spending per patient to only $16 over the national average in the U.S – $314 vs. $298.
+Substance abuse charities in Arizona have more income per organization than most states.
+The rate of substance use disorders in Arizona is also higher than in most states.
+The average Arizona charity spending per patient is only $16 over the national average in the U.S – $314 vs. $298.

 Substance Addiction Treatment Grants

-The Substance Abuse Prevention and Treatment Block Grant (SABG) enables states and jurisdictions to provide substance abuse prevention activities, treatment and recovery support services.
+The Substance Abuse Prevention and Treatment Block Grant helps provide substance abuse prevention.
+It funds treatment and recovery support services.

 - Intravenous drug users